iPave/log-reader/README.md

 ## Get Started

 To get started you should have Docker installed and Maven.
-This docker compose project includes two maven modules (console client and api) in two containers, connected by network.
+This docker compose project includes two maven modules (console client and api) in two containers, connected with network.
 For settings - change console.env config file.
 Clone the repo and cd into it, then do:

 ```bash